columbia/dvh-asplos-ae/README.md

 * A physical machine running virtual machines (i.e. server machine): 10.10.1.2
 * A physical machine sending workloads to the virtual machines (i.e. client machine): 10.10.1.1

+### Running a virtual machine
-Download the virtual machine in the L0 machine.
+Download the virtual machine image in the L0 machine.
 Then,run the `run-vm.py` script to set up the VM image path, virtualization level and vitualization configuration such as baseline, passthrough, dvh-pv, or dvh.
 This script will run to the last level virtual machine automatically.
 ```
 # cd scripts
 # ./run-vm.py